Richard I of Normandy: Life

+With the death of Richard's father in 942, King Louis IV of West Francia installed the ten year old Richard as Duke of Normandy.
+An attempt to revive paganism was made a year after his father's death when the Scandinavian Setric and his followers landed in Normandy and induced a number of Christian Viking settlers to apostatize; among them, one Turmod who sought to make a pagan of the young duke.

-With the death of Richard's father in 942, King Louis IV of West Francia installed the boy, Richard, in his father's office.
-Under the influence of Count Arnulf I of Flanders, the king took him into Frankish territory to place him in the custody of the count of Ponthieu.
+The invasion was defeated by Louis IV and Hugh the Great and under the influence of Count Arnulf I of Flanders, the king took him into Frankish territory to place him in the custody of the count of Ponthieu.
 However, the king reneged and seized the lands of the Duchy of Normandy.
 He then split up the duchy, giving its lands in lower Normandy to Hugh the Great.
 Louis IV thereafter kept Richard in close confinement at Lâon.

 Upon hearing that Richard was being held in captivity, the boy's foster Osmond de Centville and Bernard the Dane formed a mob of knights and peasants across town and marched to the King's palace.
 They threatened the king to force him to return Richard.
 Louis protested that he had kept Richard in his domain to train him in courtliness.
 He subsequently appeased the mob by holding Richard up in his arms for the crowd to see and returning him.
 Bernard de Senlis and Ivo de Bellèsme also assisted in Richard's release, along with pagan Norse forces led by Harald of Bayeux.